zoojar/classified/README.md

 10. Creates nodes groups specified in the puppet module 'zj/classifier' (deployed by r10k) using the puppet module 'prosvcs/node_manager'
 11. Sets up autosigning using 'autosign.sh' and a global psk to allow auto-signing of the openstack node

-#####Openstack AIO Node
-1. '/etc/hosts' file for master name
-2. Disable firewall
-3. Configure custom CSR attributes to allow auto-signing with the global psk
-4. Download puppet agent installer tarball from master and install puppet (curl to master)
-5. Set puppet master server in 'puppet.conf' to fqdn of the master
-6. Invoke a puppet run to configure Openstack